-Health Psychology Degree Guide
+Health Psychology Degree and Career Guide

 Degree Requirements and Coursework

 There are two types of health psychology degree programs: clinical and non-clinical.
 Only clinical health psychology programs prepare graduates for licensure.
 A bachelor’s degree is required to enter an advanced degree program in health psychology and some undergraduate study in psychology or a related field is preferred, if not required, for admission.
 In a clinical health psychology graduate program, students learn about the development, implementation, and evaluation of prevention and treatment interventions with the goal of improving the physical and mental health of individuals, families, and communities.
 Typical requirements for entrance into an advanced health psychology degree program include a minimum undergraduate GPA of 3.0, official transcripts, three references, a personal statement, and a current resume.
 Some programs require GRE scores.
 There are typically no further specializations (also called concentrations, specialties, or emphases) available to health psychology students since it is already a specialization within psychology.
 Sample coursework includes:

 - Cognitive Assessment